First time buyer guide

 - And you buy it with a mortgage (no cash payers)

-In order to claim your bonus – the minimum being £400 – you need to have saved at least £1,600 into your account when the house is purchased.
+In order to claim your bonus – the minimum being £400 – you need to have saved at least £1,600 into your account when the house is bought.
 If by the time you want to buy you have managed to lay £12,000 aside, you can receive a £3,000 bonus.
-But, don’t even think of renting out your property or using it as a holiday home!

 Can I Take My Money Out Whenever I Like?